How to photograph the Aurora Borealis in Scotland

 Where is best to photograph the Northern Lights in Scotland?

 The best time of year to spot the Northern Lights in Scotland is autumn and winter, on a cold clear (cloudless) night, looking to the north, in the darkest possible place you can find.
+If you are very lucky you might see the Northern Lights in Scotland when you are on the North Coast 500 trip, particularly the further north you get.
+The far northern coast might be the best place on the UK mainland for photos.

 Light pollution / street lights